-Texas’s ultimate noir town reveals its unseemly underbelly.
+Texas’s ultimate noir town, where nasty surprises lurk around every turn, reveals its unseemly underbelly.

 What people are saying…

 Part of “Year in Review: Why the Eyes of the Book World were on Texas in 2013,” Dallas News

 One of Texas Monthly‘s “5 Things You’ll be Talking about in November”

 “All in all, the stories in Dallas Noir have an unsettling, slightly creepy presence that is not just appropriate but completely necessary for a collection of noir fiction.
 If you think Dallas is boring or white-bread—well, perhaps you haven’t gotten out much and seen the dark edges of Big D for yourself.
 And if you haven’t, maybe you don’t even want to.”

 “If you want to delve into the creepier sides of Dallas, this is a good start.”

 “Dallas Noir is a fiction mosaic, showing a city of class divisions precariously held together by money, land, and false love.
 It also shows the expanse of noir and it’s power.”

 —MysteryPeople.com (MysteryPeople Pick of the Month)